hamlet-framework/db/README.md

 ## Outstanding ToDo

-- Cover splitters with unit tests
+- Run profiler to improve performance
-- Add tracing to processor so that all transformations could be traced
+- Add tracing to processor that could be used in every step
 - Extract generic tests into a BaseDatabaseTest to be used by all sub-projects